dlr-eoc/ukis-frontend-libraries/projects/map-navigator/README.md

 ## Build

 Run `ng build map-navigator` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Publishing

-After building your library with `ng build map-navigator`, go to the dist folder `cd dist/map-navigator` and run `npm publish`.

 ## Running unit tests